HwWobbe/WipHww/README.md

   - "quick" CurbSide explanations are opaque to nonTwFolk
     - especially to those who are looking for quickStarts.
       - who need a more immediate focus to avoid learningCurve frustration(s)
-  - arrange a demo for Friday - but this may have to slip a week
+  - arrange a demo for ??day - but this may have to slip a week
 - halfWaySwitch & closestToNextLevel are two factors that may be combined into an effective relational SORT.
 Support this opinion with the FCR methodology
 - review https://github.com/tiddly-gittly/TidGi-Mobile
 - 2024-02-01: started integrating Gpt & Hw techs